Perhaps the most interesting episode so far.

 (1:11:34) - Philosophical Fanatics and Effective Altruism

 (1:17:17) - What Great Founders Have In Common

 (1:25:40) - Taiwan Invasion bets & AI Timelines

 Dwarkesh Patel 0:00:00

-Okay, today I have the pleasure of interviewing Bern Hobart again for the second time now, who writes at thediff.co.
-The way I would describe Bern is every time I have a question about a concept or an event in finance, I Google the name of that event or concept into Google, and then I'd put in Bern Hobart at the end of that search query.
-And nine times out of 10, it's the best thing I've read about that topic.
-And it's just so interesting.
-It's just like the most schizophrenic and galaxy brain it takes about like how, you know, the discourses of, you know, Machiavelli's discourses relate to big tech or like how source of serial reflexivity explains hiring in finance and tech.
-So just very interesting stuff.
+Today I have the pleasure of interviewing Byrne Hobart again.
+He writes at thediff.co and the way I would describe Byrne is — every time I have a question about a concept or an event in finance, I google the name of that event or concept into Google and put in ‘Byrne Hobart’ at the end of that search query and 9 times out of 10, it's the best thing I've read about that topic.
+It's just the most schizophrenic and galaxy brain takes about how Machiavelli's discourses relate to Big Tech or how Soros’ theory of serial reflexivity explains hiring in finance and tech.
+Just very interesting stuff.
 I'm glad to have him back on again.